 (Prerequisite: Math 113 - Precalculus II or Math 114H - Precalculus Honors) This is the first course in Computer Science for transfer students.
-The programming language Java will be taught in conjunction with problem solving methods, algorithm development, and Fall 2023 Syllabus - ver 0.0 object-oriented design.
+The programming language Java will be taught in conjunction with problem solving methods, algorithm development, and object-oriented design.
 Topics include data types, control structures, classes, objects, methods, file processing, recursion, and introduction to data structures.

-[General Education Elective] This course assumes no prior programming experience Course Learning Outcomes:
+[General Education Elective] This course assumes no prior programming experience

+Course Learning Outcomes:

 At the conclusion of the course, students will be able to:

 - 1. Describe concepts of object-oriented programming such as encapsulation, inheritance, and polymorphism.

 - 2. Solve problems involving decisions and repetition.

 - 3. Develop algorithms that may be used in coding programs.

 - 4. Apply algorithms such as the sequential sort and search in solving problems.

 - 5. Design classes using appropriate instance data and methods.

 - 6. Design programs using traditional structured as well as object oriented methods.

 - 7. Code programs using the correct syntax of the programming language.

 - 8. Identify the General Ethical Principles of the Association of Computer Machinery (ACM) code of Ethics and Professional Conduct.

 - 9. Understand where testing fits in the software development process.

 - 10. Test programs adequately with appropriate input data.

 - 11. Distinguish among programming errors (syntax, logic, run-time)

 Course Management, Structure and Pace

 This course meets for approximately five hours a week for 14 weeks.
 Students should plan on putting in at least two hours of study time for every hour spent in class for lecture.
 Additionally, students should plan study time of another half hour for every hour spent in the lab.
 Students who are successful in this class typically spend approximately seven hours outside of class each week working on the subject.
 This includes reviewing class notes, reading and studying the textbooks, doing homework and reviewing demo Java code.

 Attending all lectures is essential for success in this course because this reinforces and explains the material presented in the textbook.
 Additional programming techniques, which may not be found in the book, will be demonstrated in class and during project/lab time.

-Fall 2023 Syllabus - ver 0.0
+Fall 2024 Syllabus - ver 0.2

 Grade Determinants

 Item Percent

-Homework (~12) 15%
+Homework (~12) 5%

-Programming Labs (~13) 15%
+Programming Labs (~13) 10%

-Programming Projects (~4) 20%
+Programming Projects (~4) 10%

-Quizzes (10/4 and 11/8) 10%
+Quizzes ( 9/24 and 11/5 ) 10%

-Exam 1(10/17) 10%
+Exam 1 ( 10/15 ) 10%

-Exam 2 (11/21) 15%
+Exam 2 ( 11/19 ) 25%

-Final Exam(12/14) 15%
+Final Exam ( 12/17 ) 30%

+\ At the end of the semester the lowest Homework grade, and the lowest Programming Lab grade will be dropped

 Grades

 Grade % Range

-А 89.5-100+
+Α 89.5-100+

 B+ 86.5-89.4

 В 79.5-86.4

 C+ 76.5-79.4

 С 69.5-76.4

 D 59.5-69.4

 F 0.0-59.4

+\\ In order to pass the course, you will need an overall average of 60 in the course and you will need a 60 or above on the average of Exam 2 and the Final Exam.

+Fall 2024 Syllabus - ver 0.2

 Software/Computer Requirements:

 Although there is lab time incorporated into the class to work on "labs", there may not be enough time to work on the "projects" during class time.
 You may need access to a computer with Java outside of class.

-Fall 2023 Syllabus - ver 0.0 If you own a computer you can download the Java JDK and Netbeans which will replicate the setup that we have on campus.
+If you own a computer you can download the Java JDK and Netbeans which will replicate the setup that we have on campus.
 There will be links from the Course Homepage in Canvas with some information.

-If you do not own a computer, you can use the Open Lab in the Center (next to the bookstore) which is open 6 days a week.
-See the hours posted outside the Open Lab Laptops in the classroom:
+If you do not own a computer, you can use the Open Lab in the Center ( next to the bookstore) which is open 6 days a week.
+See the hours posted outside the Open Lab

+Laptops in the classroom: